martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

 * Send an E-mail with an error that there is minimum water in the tank:
   For this function required E-mail plugin.

-* Send an E-mail with an error if sonic probe has fault: (and stop scheduler!):
+* Send an E-mail with an error if sonic probe has fault:
   For this function required E-mail plugin.

 * Regulate the maximum water level: